carmentune/best-saas-deals/README.md

 This space excels at negotiating exclusive B2B rates and discounts on robust SaaS products.
 Every deal featured here undergoes a rigorous vetting process.

 What truly sets Carmen Tune apart is its transparency.
 Along with the offers, the site provides detailed use-cases, honest tool reviews, and clear roadmaps on how to apply the coupons.
-If you want a reliable source that filters out the junk and only delivers the absolute best software deals, Carmen Tune is a must-bookmark choice.
+If you want a reliable source that delivers the absolute best software deals, Carmen Tune is a must-bookmark choice.

 ## 3. [FounderPass](https://founderpass.com)
 **An exclusive members-only club providing founders with massive discounts and savings on premium SaaS tools.**